 The University People to People program was organized at Kansas State College during the fall of 1962-1963 year.
 It is designed to help overseas students to take an active role in school and community life.
 The program for international students is greatly benefited by this program.

-Pitt Peppers Miss Pauline Winter The Pitt Peppers were organized in the fall of 1958 and have been responsible for much of the enthusiasm at our athletic events.
-Second semester freshman, sophomore, junior and senior girls who have a C average are eligible for election to this organization.
+Pitt Peppers Miss Pauline Winter

+The Pitt Peppers were organized in the fall of 1958 and have been responsible for much of the enthusiasm at our athletic events.
+Second semester freshman, sophomores, junior and senior girls who have a C average are eligible for election to this organization.

-Student Union Board Mr. Jack Overman Miss Judy Talmage
+Student Union Board | Mr. Jack Overman | Miss Judy Talmage

-The Student Union Board serves as the principal student governing force in guiding student activities in the Student Union.
-Through its seven committees it plans student activities for the year and helps determine Student Union policies.
+The Student Union Board is the principal student governing force in the Student Union.
+Through its various committees it plans a wellrounded program of social, cultural, and recreational activities.
+Any student may apply for membership.